Author: Michael Knyszek

 Today, the Go runtime returns memory to the system with a background goroutine called the scavenger, which paces itself to consume around 1% of 1 CPU.
 This pacing is conservative, but necessarily so: the scavenger must synchronize with any goroutine allocating pages of memory from the heap, so this pacing is generally a slight underestimate as it fails to include synchronization overheads from any concurrent allocating goroutines.
 Currently, the scavenger's goal is to return free memory to the platform until it reaches the heap goal, accounting for page-level fragmentation and a fixed 10% overhead to avoid paging costs.

 In the context of a memory limit, I propose that the scavenger‘s goal becomes that limit.
 Then, the scavenger should pace itself more aggressively as the runtime’s memory use approaches the limit.
 I propose it does so using a proportional-integral controller whose input is the difference between the memory limit and the memory used by Go, and whose output is the CPU utilization target of the background scavenger.
-The output will be clamped at a minimum of 1% and a maximum of 10% overall CPU utilization.
-Note that the 10% is chosen arbitrarily; in general, returning memory to the platform is nowhere near as costly as the GC, but the number must be chosen such that the mutator still has plenty of room to make progress (thus, I assert that 40% of CPU time is enough).
-In order to make the scavenger scale to overall CPU utilization effectively, it requires some improvements to avoid the aforementioned locking issues it deals with today.
+This will make the background scavenger more reliable.

 The conversion function from the memory limit to the heap limit described in this section is the result of an impedance mismatch between how the GC pacer views memory and how the memory limit is defined (i.e. how the platform views memory).
 An alternative approach would be to resolve this impedance mismatch.